• Skip to main content

 Best Tours to Visit the Coba Ruins

-You can reach the Coba ruins by public transit, but if you want everything arranged for you or if you want to combine a visit to Coba with other experiences and you don’t want to rent a car, check out these highly rated tours:
+You can reach the Coba ruins by public transit, but if you want everything arranged for you or if you want to combine a visit to Coba with other experiences and you don’t want to rent a car, check out these highly rated tours.

 PRIVATE (HALF DAY) TOUR TO COBA: departing from the Tulum and Akumal area, a guide will give you an insight into Coba’s history.

-Book this tour, with more than 30, 100% 5-star reviews.
+Book this tour, with a rating of 5/5 based on more than 55 reviews.

 SMALL GROUP TOUR TO COBA, TULUM, CENOTE AND BEACH: offering a guided visit to Cobá and Tulum, a stop at cenote Choo-Ha, and at Paradise Beach.
 It includes a buffet lunch and all entrance fees.

-Book this tour, with more than 600 (83%) 5-star reviews.
+Book this tour, with a rating of 4.7/5 based on more than 755 reviews.

 TOUR TO COBA AND PUNTA LAGUNA NATURE RESERVE: combine your visit to Coba with an outdoor adventure at Punta Laguna: hike in the jungle and see wildlife, zipline, kayak, and swim in a cenote.
 Lunch is included.
 10 people max.

-Book this tour, with more than 275 (98%) 5-star reviews.
+Book this tour, with a rating of 5/5 based on more than 385 reviews.

 SMALL GROUP CHICHEN ITZA, CENOTE AND COBA TOUR: guided visit to Chichen Itzá and Cobá, and swim in cenote Ik Kil.
 Departing from Playa del Carmen, it includes entrance fees, breakfast, and buffet lunch.

-Book this tour, with more than 115 (84%) 5-star reviews.
+Book this tour, with a rating of 4.7/5 based on more than 180 reviews.

 Visit the Cenotes Near the Coba Ruins